 Talks between Japan and North Korea on the Abductions Issue

 1. First Japan-North Korea Summit Meeting (September 2002)

-In response, Prime Minister Junichiro Koizumi strongly protested to Kim Jong-Il, Chairman of the National Defense Commission, and demanded the continuation of an investigation, the return of those alive, and the prevention of any recurrence.
+In response, then Prime Minister KOIZUMI Junichiro strongly protested to Kim Jong-Il, then Chairman of the National Defense Commission, and demanded the continuation of an investigation, the return of those alive, and the prevention of any recurrence.

 2. Dispatch of the Investigation Team of the GoJ (September and October 2002)